fvaleri/strimzi-debugging/sessions/004/README.md

 Processed a total of 2 messages
 ```

-When dealing with TLS issues, it is useful to look inside the certificate to verify its configuration and expiration.
+When troubleshooting TLS issues, examining certificate details helps verify configuration and expiration dates.
-For example, let's get the cluster CA certificate which is used to sign all server certificates.
+For example, let's inspect the cluster CA certificate, which signs all server certificates.
-We can use use `kubectl` to do so, but let's suppose we have a must-gather script output.
+While you can retrieve this using `kubectl`, this example demonstrates working with must-gather script output.
-Use the command from the first session to generate a new report from the current cluster.
+Use the command from session 002 to generate a fresh report from the current cluster.

 ```sh
 $ unzip -p ~/Downloads/report-12-10-2024_11-31-59.zip reports/secrets/my-cluster-cluster-ca-cert.yaml \